VictuarVi/PoliMi-PhD-Thesis/docs/sections/chapter_1.typ

 == Theorems, propositions and lists

-#import "@preview/elegant-polimi-thesis:0.1.0": *

-I have implemented my own version of the classic LaTeX environments:

 #theorem[
   Write here your theorem.
 ]

 #proposition[
-  Write here your theorem.
+  Write here your proposition.
 ]

 #proof[
   If useful you can report here the proof.
 ]

-However the `ctheorems` package @typst-ctheorems probably handles them in a better way.
+Powered by @typst-great-theorems.

 Normal list:
 - First item